toastdeini/Wikipedia-article-quality/README.md

 Two vectorization methods were tested for each algorithm employed: a simple bag-of-words approach (`CountVectorizer`) and a term importance approach (`TfidfVectorizer`).
 Results are reported for each vectorizer.

 scikit-learn's `DummyClassifier` acted as a baseline model, against which other algorithms could be compared.
-The `DummyClassifier` returned an accuracy score of **0.560**, i.e. the proportion of the majority class (`good` articles) in the dataset.
-Any algorithm that predicts with a lower accuracy score than the dummy is effectively worthless, as far as we're concerned, and we'll be looking to improve substantially on that 56% accuracy rate in the iterative modeling process.
+The `DummyClassifier` returned an accuracy score of **0.56** / 56%, i.e. the proportion of articles matching the majority class (`good` articles) in the dataset.
+Any algorithm that predicts with a lower accuracy score than the dummy model is effectively worthless, as far as we're concerned, and we'll be looking to improve substantially on that 56% accuracy rate in the iterative modeling process.

 ### Iterative Modeling